micromark/common-markup-state-machine/readme.md

 *   Let `offset` be `0`
 *   *Check*:

-    If `offset` is equal to the length of the document, push a EOF into the [input stream][input-stream] representing the lack of any further characters, and return
+    If `offset` is equal to the length of the document, push an EOF into the [input stream][input-stream] representing the lack of any further characters, and return

     Otherwise, if the current character is: